Petrichor: Origins

-Long before this phenomenon received its name in 1964, it had been noticed and discussed in scientific circles.

-On 17 April 1891, a brief note on the phenomenon, by Thomas Lambe Phipson (1833–1908), appeared in The Chemical News—it was re-published in its entirety, a month later, in The Scientific American—in which he wrote, "This subject, with which I was occupied more than twenty-five years ago, appears from a paragraph in a late number of the Chemical News to have recently attracted the attention of Professor Berthelot and [Monsieur G.] Andre."
+A brief note on the phenomenon by Thomas Lambe Phipson (1833–1908) appeared in The Chemical News on 17 April 1891 and was re-published in its entirety, a month later, in The Scientific American, in which he wrote, "This subject, with which I was occupied more than twenty-five years ago, appears from a paragraph in the last number of the Chemical News to have recently attracted the attention of Professor Berthelot and [Monsieur G.] Andre."

-Phipson was referring to a short paper read by Berthelot and André at the meeting of the French Académie des Sciences on 23 April 1891, and printed in Volume 112 (1891) of Comptes Rendus, entitled "Sur l'Odeur propre de la Terre" ("On the earth's own smell").
+Phipson was referring to a short paper read by Berthelot and André at the meeting of the French Académie des Sciences on 23 April 1891, and printed in Volume 112 (1891) of Comptes Rendus, entitled "Sur l'odeur propre de la terre" ("On the earth's own smell").